 Use Organic Pesticides, Herbicides and Fertilizers

-Gardeners can resist the urge to use chemicals to kill pests and unwanted plants and to help their other plants grow faster and stronger.
+Gardeners can resist the urge to use chemicals to kill pests and unwanted plants and to help their other plants grow faster and stronger and potentially increase yields.

 Use an Electric Lawnmower

 Gasoline lawnmowers are not environmentally friendly.
 Their engines are highly inefficient and they release a lot of greenhouse gases.
 They also burn gasoline, which is a scarce resource and harmful to the environment.

 Finally, gasoline lawnmowers create a lot of noise pollution.
 Many people will use manual lawnmowers and if you can, you should.
 If this is not possible you should use an electric lawnmower.
 They are much quieter than gasoline lawnmowers and do not produce any greenhouse gases.

 It is also possible to get an electric lawnmower with a mulching blade and deck.
 Mulching the grass and other garden waste helps keeps water in the ground.
 The mulch also provides nutrients for the soil so it removes the need for artificial fertilizers.

 Reduce Water Usage

 Water is a scarce resource in many places.
 In these areas water conservation is very important and it is often gardeners that waste water in their gardens.
 Also, excess water can run off into rivers, lakes, and oceans and pollute them with artificial fertilizers and pesticides.